asperkins42/miscellaneous/hardwareTrojan.md

 The PCB version of this Trojan works in the same way; there are simply a couple of variations to the layout.
 First off, the layout is similar to the breadboard, but had to be adapted to fit the 9V battery and its housing.
 An additional switch has been added between the 9V battery and the voltage regulator, allowing the user to switch off the device if desired.

 There are two versions of the PCB.
 One is a clean version, with no Trojan on the board at all.
 The other is an "attacked" version that has the Trojan on board, which is still activated by the switch.
 These two versions can be seen below as circuit diagrams.
+Below, in Figures 3-6, you can see the circuit diagram and the actual PCB implementation of both the Trojan-free and Trojan boards.

 <p align="center">
   <img src="images/pcb_with_trojan.jpg" alt="PCB with Trojan"/>